MofokengTT21/ML-Decision-Tree-Regressor/README.md

-## Decision Tree Regression for Predicting Meadian Value of Owner-occupied Homes.
+## Decision Tree Regression for Predicting Median Value of Owner-occupied Homes.
 [View](https://mofokengtt21.github.io/ML-Decision-Tree-Regressor/)
 ### Overview:
 This project explores the application of decision tree regression to predict **median value** of owner-occupied homes.
 Decision trees are powerful non-parametric models that are capable of capturing complex relationships in the data, making them suitable for regression tasks.